UK Minimum Wage Per Hour 2024: Latest Updates for Indian Students

 • Q. What’s the National Living Wage?

-A. The National Living rate is the hourly rate that is the bare minimum for workers over the age of 25.
+A. The national living rate is the hourly rate, which is the bare minimum for workers over the age of 25.
 This amount is typically more than the federally mandated minimum wage for adults and enables the recipient to maintain a reasonable standard of living.

 • Q. Should the minimum wage be higher for people who work in London?